piotay/pfb2025/pfb.md

 ## Python Overview

 Python is a scripting language.
 It is useful for writing medium-sized scientific coding projects.
 When you run a Python script, the Python program will generate byte code and interpret the byte code.
 This happens automatically and you don't have to worry about it.
 Compiled languages like C and C++ will run much faster, but are much much more complicated to program.
-Languages like Java (which also gets compiled into byte code) are well suited to very large collaborative programming projects, but don't run as fast as C and are more complex that Python.
+Languages like Java (which also gets compiled into byte code) are well suited to very large collaborative programming projects, but don't run as fast as C and are more complex than Python.

 Python has